Joyce Wong: Academic service

 Wong served on the Executive Board of the Biomedical Engineering Society from 2011 to 2014.
 In 2011, she served as the first woman Chair of the Gordon Research Conference on Biomaterials & Tissue Engineering – a conference that began in 1966 as the Science and Technology of Biomaterials.
 An informal brainstorming session of women at this meeting led to a social media group formed by Laura Suggs (UT Austin) with the aim of creating a network to connect women faculty in Biomedical Engineering.
 Wong is the lead editor of Biomaterials: Principles and Practices.
 From 2016-2018 she served as co-chair of AIMBE Women; in 2016 conference co-chair of the 90th American Chemical Society's Colloid and Surface Science Symposium; and in 2017 as a Volume Organizer of the Materials Research Society's (MRS) MRS Bulletin.
+From 2022-2024 she served as president of AIMBE.
 She is on the editorial board of several journals and is Associate Editor (the Americas) for the journal Drug Delivery and Translational Research.
 In 2018 she was elected to the Council of the Tissue Engineering Regenerative Medicine International Society (TERMIS) - North America.

 At Boston University, Wong is the Inaugural Director of the Provost's Initiative to promote gender equality and inclusion in STEM at all levels: Advance, Recruit, Retain and Organize Women in STEM (ARROWS).
 The program advocates for women in STEM at all career stages, from early school education to K–12 and academia.
 It works on both the Charles River and Boston University School of Medicine campuses.

 In 2016, Wong – together with Julie Chen and Paula Rayman of U Mass Lowell – approached the AAAS with an idea for the STEM Equity Achievement (SEA) Change Awards for diversity, equity and inclusion in higher-ed institutions, which, as of 2018, is in the bronze pilot stage.
 The idea was inspired by the Athena SWAN program in the UK and the National Science Foundation ADVANCE program.